 After completing your education, you will apply to the board or department that regulates your license.
-Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), and Licensed Marriage and Family Therapy licenses are issued by the Ohio Counselor, Social Worker, and Marriage and Family Therapy Board.
-The Ohio Department of Education issues school counselor licenses and the Ohio Chemical Dependency Professionals Board is responsible for substance abuse counseling licensure.
+Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), and Licensed Marriage and Family Therapy licenses are issued by the Ohio Counselor, Social Worker, and Marriage and Family Therapy Board (the Board).
+The Ohio Department of Education (DOE) issues school counselor licenses and the Ohio Chemical Dependency Professionals Board (the Board) is responsible for substance abuse counseling licensure.
 Keep reading to learn more about the various types of Ohio counseling licensure.

 Licensed Professional Clinical Counselor (LPCC) Licensing Process

 The main type of counseling licensure in Ohio is the Licensed Professional Clinical Counselor (LPCC).
 LPCCs provide services to individuals and groups with a range of emotional and mental challenges and are able to assess, diagnose, and treat mental disorders.
 If you would like to learn more about a career as a professional counselor, read our mental health counselor career guide.
 In Ohio, this license is issued by the Ohio Counselor, Social Worker, and Marriage and Family Therapy Board (the Board).
 A master’s degree in a counseling-related field with a 100-hour practicum and a 600-hour internship is required.
 The Board does not provide a list of approved programs but if your chosen counseling program is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in clinical mental health counseling, clinical rehabilitation counseling, or addiction counseling, you will be required to submit supplementary documents about your coursework and training.

 1. Register as a Counselor Trainee (CT), if required.